prakhar-malviya-639/Stock_Trading_Platform_Main/README.md

 ## 🌟 Overview

-**Description**: A clone of the popular stock trading platform, Zerodha, built using the MERN stack.
+**Description**: A clone of the popular stock trading platform, Trading Platform, built using the MERN stack.

 ---